fovtran/fovtran.github.io/README.md

 ### On the Bench

-- Electronics: Coverage of audio systems floor-noise for reaching -40dB, -60dB and -90dB if possible.
+- Electronics: Motherboard audio noise-floor
-- Electronics: Low noise plugged and lithium power sources.
 - Electronics: IR Remote controls and other embedded design in atmel, 8051, and other compatibles

-- Coding high performance video and 3d renderers (VAAPI/OpenCL/NVidia)
+- Video, Overlays and 3d renderers (VAAPI/OpenCL/NVidia)
-- Coding systemctl/kernel parameters administration apps
-- Console tooling. metrics related to kernel and user api.
 - Kicad/Freecad plugins.
 - Linus Kernel Realtime Audio.
 (Optimizations and constant patching)
-- A distro?

 ### Servicios que ofrecemos